hashicorp/terraform-provider-awscc/docs/resources/ecs_task_definition.md

 - `memory` (Number) The amount (in MiB) of memory to present to the container.
 If your container attempts to exceed the memory specified here, the container is killed.
 - `memory_reservation` (Number)
 - `mount_points` (Attributes List) (see [below for nested schema](#nestedatt--container_definitions--mount_points))
-- `name` (String) The name of a container.
-Up to 255 letters (uppercase and lowercase), numbers, hyphens, and underscores are allowed
 - `port_mappings` (Attributes Set) Port mappings allow containers to access ports on the host container instance to send or receive traffic. (see [below for nested schema](#nestedatt--container_definitions--port_mappings))
 - `privileged` (Boolean)
 - `pseudo_terminal` (Boolean)